 The Switch to MP3 Songs

-Many of the songs in the MP3 collections are still available online.
-Visit any PSR Performer page and you can audition and/or download many of their songs.
-Visit the Songs>MP3 section and you will find links to all of the available online songs.
+The PSR Tutorial MP3 songs are available online.
+Visit any current or archived PSR Performer page and you can audition and/or download many of their songs.
+Visit the Songs>MP3 section and you will find links to the available online songs.
 Like the MIDI section under Songs, the MP3 songs are arranged by song titile in alphabetical folders.
 Open any of those folders, "C" for example, and you see all the songs start with the letter C, the performer for that song, the keyboard, and the year the song was added.
 The song titles are links that let you audition and/or download the MP3 file.

 All the PSR Tutorial MP3 songs have been normalized to a common volume level.
 This means that you do not have to continually adjust your speakers for songs that are too loud or too soft.